Vikhyat-Chauhan/Kafka_Mqtt_Source_Connector/README.md

                 cd Kafka_Mqtt_Source_Connector

                 sudo python producer.py
-   Note : Do check the dependancys in the python script and use pip install to get them.
+   Note : Do check the dependancies in the python script and use pip install to get them.

 #Link to some Resources that I found helpful.